Top 5 Materials for Kitchen Countertops

 Marble

-Another commonly used material for kitchen countertops is marble.
-Since no two sheets of marble are the same, each marble countertop will be completely unique.
+Another commonly used materials for kitchen countertops is marble.
+Since no two sheets of marble are the same, each marble countertop will be unique.

 Because of the extremely high price tag, marble is not often seen throughout most kitchen countertops.
 Most often, its luxurious appearance is limited to use on an island or in a part of a countertop dedicated to a bakery.

-While marble is highly prized, it may not be the best choice for a kitchen due to its tendency to stain and scratch.
+While marble is highly prized, there may be better choices for a kitchen due to its tendency to stain and scratch.
 New sealants may reduce the maintenance of marble, but it is a much more temperamental stone than granite or soapstone.

 Wood or Butcher block